Williamstown, Victoria: 20th century

-Fort Gellibrand became the training and administrative centre for the 2nd Commando Company in 1966 and has continued to remain in this use since that time.

 The Pile Light anchored off Shelly Beach in 1860 was destroyed in 1976 when it was hit by the Melbourne Trader, a vessel of 7,000 tonnes.
 The force of the collision snapped the piles at waterline area, the light was sheared off its piles at water level, pushed 7 m sideways, and was left hanging precariously on several of the remaining piles.

-In 1987, the Victorian Government's Urban Land Authority purchased the former rifle range at Williamstown (comprising an area of around 110 hectares) from the Commonwealth Government for $11.7 million.

-The development of the estate was accompanied by extensive public consultation, which emphasised creation of open space for passive recreation and preservation of the coastal strip.
-The coastal area had been virtually untouched by European settlement due to the 'protection' offered over the years by the active rifle range.

-The Authority developed 60 hectares of the estate for housing and related commercial and community activities.
+The Urban Land Authority developed 60 hectares of the estate for housing and related commercial and community activities.
 Residential allotments were progressively released for sale from May 1991.
 The historic armoury building of the old rifle range was preserved, refurbished and is now as a funeral home set in a large formal garden.

 The remaining 50 hectares was reserved for the protection of the surrounding environmentally sensitive area.
 This area, now known as the Jawbone Flora and Fauna Reserve consists of open grasslands for passive recreation, two wetland lakes, the saltmarsh and mangrove conservation area, Wader Beach and the Kororoit Creek.